troclaux/notes/devops.md

   - monitoring: prometheus, grafana

 - good practices for a CI/CD pipeline:
-  - Deterministic builds: The same code should always produce the same build
+  - deterministic builds: The same code should always produce the same build
-  - Fast builds: The faster the better.
+  - fast builds: The faster the better.
 This makes getting bug fixes and new features out to users faster
-  - Portable: This is why I love when the majority of a CI/CD pipeline is just bash scripts
+  - portable: This is why I love when the majority of a CI/CD pipeline is just bash scripts
     - easier to run locally and on any CI/CD platform
-  - Fully automated: The fewer manual steps, the better
+  - fully automated: The fewer manual steps, the better
     - less error-prone

 ## introducing devops in workplace